EmpathyApp/EmpathyApp/docs/ways-of-working/programmer.md

 Wordpress can be seen as an application platform

-* All javascript libs needs to be added with "wp_enqueue_script" + "wp_enqueue_scripts" (Important!
+* All Javascript libs need to be added with "wp_enqueue_script" + "wp_enqueue_scripts" (Important!
 Otherwise we may get strange errors)

 #### Coding standard